-“Don’t ask me compuhleecated questionnaires.
+“Don’t ask me comp—compo—you know.
+No questionnaires.”

 He plopped me onto the torso and with a clunk, I stuck to the metal block.
 I turned my head left and right.

 “Where are we?”
 I asked.

-“The junkyard!
-I told yee this already, buuuuddy.”
-He chuckled.
-“And it looks like you’re that one thing.”
+“The strange depot.
+This is where all useless trash goes.
+I told ya this already, buddy.
+And it looks like you’re that one thing.”

-“What one thing?”
+“What one thing?
+Useless?”

-“Where ya stick to other metal things.
-Ya know!”
+“Nah.
+Where ya stick to other metal things, ya know?”
 He put a stubby finger to his chin.

 He oomph’d as he tried to lift me.
 “You’re heavier now, ain’t ye?”